-This article is going to be a little different than my usual format.
+This article tackles the age old musical impass: to free, or not to free, that is the question.
 I have advice, which is the good news, but I’m also going to rant, which seems like good news from my perspective at least.
 As a musician working in a publicity field there are often a lot of questions and concerns I deal with regarding free downloads of music.
 I have a few reasons and reactions to this civil war of a debate.

 1. You’re Not Famous

 Unless your name is Adele, you aren’t famous.
 I’m in a band and I can understand the value of a song.
 It takes time and energy and money and effort to put forth a musical masterpiece, but guess what, there are 10,000 other bands doing the same thing.
 Why should anybody care about your act over anybody else’s?
 You’re really in no position to demand any type of money.
 The way I see it, nobody owes me anything, in fact I owe them something.
 I should be delivering a product that they’ll want to buy again and again.
 Think of a free download as a sample.
 Once people listen and have a taste they’ll not only want to come see your band play live (which is the real goal isn’t it?) but they’ll want to tell their friends about it too.